Tagged with ‘psa’

 Instead of writing today (something I've been doing too little of in the last days at any rate), I added a new section to this website: Books.
 There's a link to it in the site-header all the way up in the top right corner.
 Or there should be.

-Right now it's still pretty empty, as I've only published the one book: First Time Fuck Buddies.
+Right now it's still pretty empty, as I've only published the one book: (removed).

 I hope, now that I've gotten this itch out of my system, I'll finally feel like sitting down with the first draft of my second short erotic story I finished a while ago.
 It's been sitting in the top drawer at my bedside for a while now.
 Waiting for the first editing round.
 Soon.
 I hope.